AI for 3D & Spatial Systems

 Common pitfalls and risks we often see

-A classic pitfall is semantic success with geometric failure.
+A classic failure mode is semantic success with geometric failure.
 The model recognizes "couch" but misjudges size, angle, depth, or fit, which makes the system impressive for two seconds and useless after that.
-Another risk we often see is brittle scene handling under different lighting, occlusion, or camera conditions.
+Another failure mode is brittle scene handling under different lighting, occlusion, or camera conditions.
 Spatial systems live on the boundary between what the sensor saw and what the software inferred, so robustness matters a lot.

-There is also a product pitfall.
+There is also a product failure mode.
 Teams build a beautiful spatial demo without connecting it to an actual decision, workflow, or transaction.
 It looks futuristic and then quietly fails to matter.

 Architecture